 The CFPB's Payday, Vehicle Title and Certain High-Cost Installment Loans Rule imposes certain operational obligations on our business including the provision of certain notices to consumers and changes in how our payment authorizations are structured and processed.
 The rule was subject to litigation in the United States District Court for the Western District of Texas - Austin Division who issued an Order for Summary Judgment in favour of the CFPB on August 31, 2021.
 In October 2022, the 5th Circuit court reversed the decision of the Western District of Texas Court, vacating the CFPB's small dollar rule on the basis of the CFPB's potentially unconstitutional funding structure.
-The CFPB filed a certified petition to appeal the case with the US Supreme Court, which is expected to be reviewed by the US Supreme Court in 2023.
-We do not foresee there being a material financial impact to our business as a result of the rule.
+The CFPB filed a certified petition to appeal the case with the US Supreme Court, which held oral arguments on October 3, 2023.
+A decision is expected in the first or second quarter of 2024.
+Regardless of the Supreme Court's decision, we do not foresee there being a material financial impact to our business as a result of the rule.